apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

       - async (string) multiple
       - reindex (boolean)

-The index definitions nodes have following properties:
+The index definitions nodes have the following properties:

 1. `type` - It determines the _type_ of index.
-Based on the `type`, `IndexUpdate` looks for an `IndexEditor` of the given type from the registered `IndexEditorProvider`.
+    `IndexUpdate` looks for an `IndexEditor` of the given type from the registered `IndexEditorProvider`.
-    For out-of-the-box Oak setup, it can have one of the following values
+    For an out-of-the-box Oak setup, it can have one of the following values:
     * `reference` -  Configured with the out-of-the-box setup
     * `counter` - Configured with the out-of-the-box setup
     * `property`